-Erect welded wire facing with no negative batter (wall face leaning forward) so the wall position is as shown in the plans and accepted submittals.
+Erect welded wire facing so the wall position is as shown in the plans and accepted submittals.
 Set welded wire facing adjacent to each other in the horizontal and vertical direction to completely cover the wall face with facing.
 Stagger welded wire facing to create a running bond by centering facing over joints in the row below.